Showing posts with label The Heroine of a Revolutionary Writer (புரட்சி எழுத்தாளரின் கதாநாயகி) by Ku. Alagirisamy. Show all posts

 “Why?”

 “She says she wouldn’t be able to pump water.
-In these two days of pumping water, her hands and chest are aching, she says.
+In these past two days of pumping water, her hands and chest are aching, she says.
 So she wouldn’t like to come henceforth.”

 Ramanathan tried all his tricks with her.
 His wife too tried her best to convince her.
 Even the elderly parents of Ramanathan too tried their words with her.
 But she remained unmoved.
 At last, he said, “Ok.
 I will give you two rupees more.
 You complete filling water and your other regular works”- Ramanathan threw his final shot.

-“Even if you give me hundred rupees, I will not pump the water.”
-She was so stubborn in her words.
+“Even if you give me hundred rupees, I will not pump the water.” she was so stubborn in her words.

-Ramanathan was left terrified once again.
-All from the family begged her fervently, something not falling short of prostrating in front of her.
-But the tiger never eats grass even if it is hungry.
-Does it?
-So, the servant maid wouldn’t pump water.
-Would she?
-After collecting the balance amount, settling the wage accounts, Mangalam left.
-After she left, those two weeks of mental agony that Ramanathan underwent till another maid servant Kuppammal arrived, was something indescribable in words.
+After collecting her balance amount and settling the wage accounts, Mangalam left.
+The two weeks of mental agony following her desertion that Ramanathan underwent till he could find a new maid Kuppammal, was something indescribable in words.
 He didn’t bath for four days.
-He pumped water, taking two days leave from his company.
+He himself pumped water, taking two days leave from office.
 He was reprimanded severely by his senior officers for being late to the office.
-One day, he fought with one family living downstairs too.
+One day, he had some fight with one family living downstairs.
 It is said that people bear three mistakes for the sake of water.
-Just, to complete the cycle of bearing the third mistake, Ramanathan arranged the third servant maid.
+Just to complete the cycle of bearing his third mistake, Ramanathan arranged the third servant maid.
 She also turned out to be uncooperative.
 He decided to change the house and thought of going back to the village.
 We shouldn’t think that Kuppammal must be an old woman as her named suggested.
-At the maximum, she must be forty years old.
+She must be not more than forty years old at the maximum.
 She was a very poor woman.
-She used to come with shabby, old cloths during three fourth of the time she worked.
-Even she, such a poor lady, worked only for two months.
-In the third month, once she received the wages on second day, she also announced that she would no longer come for work there.
+One could see her in shabby, old cloths during three fourth of the time she worked.
+Despite being a poor lady, she also worked only for a couple of months and announced that she would no longer come for work there after receiving her wages on the second day of her third month.

 He had pen names too.
-‘Parthan’ (Another name of Arjun in Mahabharata) and ‘Therotti’ (Charioteer) were his pen names.
+‘Parthan’ (Another name of Arjun in Mahabharata) and ‘Therotti’ (Charioteer) were some of his pen names.
 As Ramanathan sat in front of him, he threw a customary question at him just to initiate a conversation whether he was writing any novel that time.

 “Yes” Mr Parthasarathy replied.